gjeunen/tombRaider/README.md

 The parameter `--occurrence-type` enables users to specify if the co-occurrence pattern between parent and child sequences should be based on read abundance (`--occurrence-type abundance`) or presence-absence (`--occurrence-type 'presence-absence'`), with the default set to `--occurrence-type abundance`.

 When `--occurrence-type abundance` is selected, for the co-occurrence pattern to hold true, the parent will need to achieve a higher read abundance than the child.
-The user can specify a threshold for how frequently this statement can be violated before the co-occurrence pattern does not hold true anymore (please see [section 5.2.5 count, --global-ratio, --local-ratio](#525-count---global-ratio---local-ratio)).
+The user can specify a threshold for how frequently this statement can be violated before the co-occurrence pattern does not hold true anymore (please see [5.2.5 count, --global-ratio, --local-ratio](#525-count---global-ratio---local-ratio)).
 Since artefacts originate during PCR amplification, it is expected that child sequences can only occur when the parent is detected in the sample and are less abundant than the parent.
 Hence, the default for `--occurrence-type` within *tombRaider* is set to `abundance`.
 However, this expectation that child sequences are less abundant than their parent in metabarcoding data may not always hold true, due to reduced amplification efficiency for metabarcoding primers, multiple sample handling steps after PCR amplification, and biases in Illumina sequencing technology.
 Therefore, *tombRaider* allows the user to specify the data should be treated as presence-absence instead.
 It should be noted that the frequency this expectation of the parent being more abundant than the child not holding true is not empirically tested.

 When `--occurrence-type 'presence-absence'` is selected, for the co-occurrence pattern to hold true, the parent will need to have a positive detection when the child is present.
-Similarly to the `abundance` option, the user can specify a threshold for how frequently this statement can be violated before the co-occurrence pattern does not hold true anymore (please see [section 5.2.5 count, --global-ratio, --local-ratio](#525-count---global-ratio---local-ratio)).
+Similarly to the `abundance` option, the user can specify a threshold for how frequently this statement can be violated before the co-occurrence pattern does not hold true anymore (please see [5.2.5 count, --global-ratio, --local-ratio](#525-count---global-ratio---local-ratio)).

 To illustrate the difference between `--occurrence-type abundance` and `--occurrence-type 'presence-absence'`, let's look at the following example where we have the read abundance for two sequences in five samples.